graphadvocates/gocs/gocs/goc-0000-0009/0000-goc-template.md

 <br>

-**Version:** *Current version number.
+**Last Version:** *Current version number.
 Updates made to sections Live Date, Organization, Tags and References do not require a full version update (+1 to the nearest full integer), but should rather be documented as minor version updates (+0.01) without the need for on-chain Signal Proposal, but rather be approved off-chain by Ops Committee*

 **Last Version Date:** *Date when latest version went live and became operational*